agourlay/cornichon/cornichon-docs/docs/custom-steps/resource-step.md

 )
 ```

-we can be sure that the `clean up data` step runs regardless of what happens after `insert data`.
+we can be sure the `clean up data` step runs regardless of what happens after `insert data`.

 Multiple `SenarioResourceStep`s are allowed in a `Scenario`.
 In this case, the `release` `Step`
 of the last `ScenarioResourceStep` is run first and we proceed up the `Scenario`.